Skip to main content

 Jobs for teens

 Does your teen need something to do?
 Local libraries have volunteer opportunities that will earn kids work experience, community service hours and actual skills.
-Pierce County Library System has a Teen Volunteer League program (2025 program information will be coming soon).
-KCLS allows teens age 15 and older to volunteer.
+Pierce County Library System has a Teen Volunteer League program (the application is closed for the 2025 program).
+KCLS allows teens age 14 and older to volunteer.

 Adventure access